Why financial institutions sponsor MoneyTime’s financial literacy program

 This alignment creates a natural bridge between education and engagement.
 For example:

-• Budgeting lessons can introduce your digital banking tools
+• Budgeting lessons that introduce your digital banking tools

-• Investment simulations encourage an interest in shares, property and business
+• Investment simulations that encourage an interest in shares, property and business

-By embedding your brand into MoneyTime’s educational journey, through co-branded materials, school visits or sponsor related exercises parents do with their children, you are positioning your institution not just as a sponsor, but as a trusted guide.
+By embedding your brand into MoneyTime’s educational journey, through co-branded materials, school visits or sponsor-related exercises, you are positioning your institution not just as a sponsor, but as a trusted guide.

 2. Delivers a powerful social impact message